coda/packs-sdk/docs/guides/basics/authentication/index.md

 });
 ```

 The step's `getOptions` works like [dynamic autocomplete][autocomplete_dynamic], fetching the list of available endpoints and returning a display name and value for each.
-Note that the returned endpoints must be an object with a name and value field.
-Further, the value field must be a string that can be parsed by javascript's `new URL(value)` function.
+Note that the returned endpoints must be an object with a `display` and `value` field.
+Further, the `value` must be a valid URL.
 After the user enters their credentials they will be prompted to select one of the endpoints in a dialog.

 <img src="../../../images/auth_setendpoint.png" srcset="../../../images/auth_setendpoint_2x.png 2x" class="screenshot" alt="Selecting from a list of endpoints">